 My college campus loves that word.
 Lots of college campuses love that word.
-It makes sense to me why, I mean, if college, colleges in the world, the idea of college itself, has historically marginalized many groups of people, and “college” wants to educate more people and diversify in order to make more money, then accessibility has to be talked about.
+It makes sense to me why.
+I mean, if college, colleges in the world, the idea of college itself, has historically marginalized many groups of people, and “college” wants to educate more people and diversify in order to make more money, then accessibility has to be talked about.
 Are colleges accessible to different races and ethnicities?
 To people whose families don’t make high incomes?
 To people with different religious backgrounds?
 To people with different sexual orientations?
-To people who don’t identify as a man who was assigned male at birth by the doctor and his family and still chooses to identify as male?
-To people with disabilities , whether easily seen to the naked eye or not, that make navigating campuses a difficulty?
+To people who don’t identify with their assigned sex/gender?
+To people with disabilities, whether easily seen to the naked eye or not, that make navigating campuses a difficulty?

 I wonder about that all the time, because conversations about accessibility tend to take on a sort of “consumer” framework.
 What I mean by that is, when people talk about accessibility, sometimes it’s about evening out the playing field so that everyone has the ability to create knowledge.
 Other times it’s about having a right to the idea of “college” that a student has purchased or bought into.
 And I think that both sides are valid, but I wonder if there’s a disconnect between both sides.
 If students are more concerned about getting their money’s worth than getting an education, or vice-versa.
 And I wonder how that affects a student’s day-to-day life on a campus.